- Non-small cell lung cancer treatment

 Often these go away after treatment.
 When radiation is given with chemotherapy, the side effects are often worse.

-Chest radiation therapy may damage your lungs and cause a cough, problems breathing, and shortness of breath.
-These usually improve after treatment is over, although in some cases the symptoms may not go away completely.
+Radiation therapy to the chest may damage your lungs and cause a cough, problems breathing, and shortness of breath.
+These usually improve after treatment is over, although sometimes they may not go away completely.

-Radiation therapy to large areas of the brain can sometimes cause memory loss, headache, trouble thinking, or reduced sexual desire.
+Radiation therapy to large areas of the brain can sometimes cause memory loss, headaches, trouble thinking, or reduced sexual desire.
 Usually these symptoms are minor compared with those caused by a brain tumor, but they can reduce your quality of life.
 Side effects of radiation therapy to the brain usually become most serious 1 or 2 years after treatment.

 Last Revised: 05/16/2016